-The 2000 Code makes a number of definitional changes in Cooperative Purchasing pursuant to Section 10-101 of the Code, clarifying that Public Procurement Units are freely authorized and encouraged to enter into cooperative purchasing arrangements with one another.
-The definition of Public Procurement Unit is expanded to include local governments, other state governments, local governments in other states, federal agencies of the United States, and any not-forprofit entity comprised of more than one such Unit or Activity.
-The intent of these changes is to broaden the opportunity for state and local governments to obtain volume discounts through joint purchasing and to lower the transaction costs of both purchasing agencies and vendors in completing such transactions.
+Article 10 contains provisions designed to facilitate cooperative procurement among units of government.
+Public Procurement Units are freely authorized and encouraged to enter into cooperative purchasing arrangements with one another.
+The definition of Public Procurement Unit includes local governments, other state governments, local governments in other states, federal agencies of the United States, and any not-for-profit entity comprised of more than one such Unit or Activity.
+The intent is to broaden the opportunity for state and local governments to work together in the provision of infrastructure facilities and services.